henley-regatta/aoc2022/README.md

   - `go/day3part2.go` - AHHAHAAA! a little extra scaffolding to do 3-way instead of 2-way matches by whole lines but I'd basically cracked this in part 1.
   - `go/day4part1.go` - A suspiciously easy answer which (as t'internet notes) 90% of the effort is the input string parsing and only 10% on actual problem logic...
   - `go/day4part2.go` - OK, change 1 comparison condition and we get ANY overlap not just strict overlap.
 More time renaming variables than writing code here...
+  - `go/day5part1.go` - Nothing wrong with a bit of stack-manipulation is there?
+Spend an inordinate amount of time on string-slicing / rune-converting but that's just me not understanding Go very well.
+Also had to re-do the stack output in order to see that I'd made an error transcribing my input stack which, er, meant the wrong result.
+Error in Fingers not Code!

 ## NodeJS